binick/binick.github.io/content/posts/2021-12-27_enrich-a-jwt-token-with-ief/index.md

 ## Introduction to Identity Experience Framework.

 _Identity Experience Framework_ represents the orchestration context of an interaction flow with _Azure AD B2C_.
-Custom criteria represent its expressiveness and allow us, developers, to define the internal flow through a series of one or moreὺ markup files.
+Custom criteria represent its expressiveness and allow us, developers, to define the internal flow through a series of one or more markup files.

 Here you can find the [About the basics](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-overview#understanding-the-basics).